melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ### Bind network port only to the localhost interface

 By default Docker port mapping will be mapped to all interfaces (`0.0.0.0`).
-However, it's a good pratice to add Nginx in front of the service, which allows you to add a SSL/TLS certificate as well as load balancing.
+However, it's a good practice to add Nginx in front of the service, which allows you to add a SSL/TLS certificate as well as load balancing.

 In the case you have a reverse proxy like Nginx in front of your Docker containers, you only want to map the Docker ports to localhost (`127.0.0.1`).
 This can be done by changing your Docker compose file (or `docker run` command line).
 An example of Docker compose, change from: